DmitriLyalikov/7x24-App/README.md

 *     -GPIO18 <-> LCD1602 SDA

 ## Projects contents
+If you need to look through the source code to understand more deeply, this is the an explanation of how this application is setup.
+Also, if you notice an issue, misbehavior, mistake, or have a comment, thought, or advice, please open an issue in this github project with a description to the best you can.
 The project **7x24-App** contains one source file in C language [esp_demo.c](main/esp_demo.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).